ricardodpcosta/CFDLab/CONTRIBUTING.md

 ### Addition of benchmarks

-Each benchmark case should follow the existing folder structure.
+Each benchmark case should follow the existing folder structure, where you should organise your files:

+* `codes/` – Generated code in multiple programming languages.
+* `meshes/` – Pre-generated meshes for the benchmark case.
+* `scripts/` – Utilities for code generation, mesh generation, etc.
+* `images/` – Images illustrating the benchmark.

 Include a `README.md` with these sections: